Penn State Nittany Lions: Men's ice hockey

 Aside from five years in the 1940s, the men's ice hockey program has had varsity status since the 2012–13 season.
 The team plays in the Pegula Ice Arena and competed as an independent Division I team in the 2012–2013 season.
 In the 2013–2014 season, the team began play in the Big Ten conference's first year of sponsorship of men's ice hockey.
 Recently, the team achieved the number one ranking in Division I men's hockey for the first time in program history.

 Before becoming a varsity program, the men's ice hockey team, the Icers, competed at the American Collegiate Hockey Association (ACHA) Men's Division I level and was a member of the Eastern States Collegiate Hockey League (ESCHL) from 2007–08 through 2010–11.
 Penn State won seven ACHA DI National Championships in 1984, 1990, 1998, 2000, 2001, 2002, and 2003.
 The Division II men's hockey club team were champions of the University Hockey League during the 2003–04 and 2001–02 seasons; they were runners-up during the 2002–03, 2000–01, and 1998–99 seasons.

 Women's ice hockey

-The women's program moved to the NCAA Division I level beginning in the 2012–13 season and joined College Hockey America, becoming the fifth member of the conference.
+The women's program moved to NCAA Division I level beginning in the 2012–13 season and joined College Hockey America (CHA), becoming the fifth member of the conference.
+After the 2023–24 season, CHA merged with the Atlantic Hockey Association to form Atlantic Hockey America.
 The team also plays in the Pegula Ice Arena.

 Before becoming a varsity program, the women's ice hockey team, the Lady Icers, competed at the ACHA Women's Division I level in the Eastern Collegiate Women's Hockey League (ECWHL).